arcxp/audience-insights-example-bookmarks-recipe/README.md

 https://github.com/arcxp/arc-commerce-sdks/pkgs/npm/sdk-audience-insights

-After you <Link blank href={`https://docs.npmjs.com/downloading-and-installing-node-js-and-npm`} text="install npm" />, to install the Arc SDKs, execute the following command in your npm project:
+After you install npm, to install the Arc SDKs, execute the following command in your npm project:

 `npm install @arcxp/sdk-audience-insights`